BarrettFrost/Smart_menu-project/processing draft_README.md

-This is a draft for desktop app; I uploaded that just in case maybe some information would be more proper in the other parts of our README.md file
+This is a draft for desktop app; I uploaded that just in case maybe some information would be more proper in the other parts of our readme file

 ACCEPT ANY KINDS OF ADVICE^_^
 -----------------------------